atodorov/atodorov.github.com/source/_posts/2015-04-26-installing-red-hat-enterprise-linux-7-on-macbook-air-2015.markdown

 * Output sound works out of the box, haven't tested camera and microphone input yet;
 * ATrpms and EPEL are still missing some codecs for RHEL 7 which means no movies;
 * Fan speed needs adjustments;
+* I have not yet tested presenting via projector but already have a few ideas how to make it work;

 Fedora 22 on MacBook Air